-Patients who require addition comprehensive dental hygiene services must be informed about the specific treatment available, such as oral appliances, study models, tobacco cessation, home fluoride care, desensitizing agents, subgingival chemotherapeutics, nutritional counseling, and sealants (usually on elementary age children).
+Patients who require additional comprehensive dental hygiene services must be informed about the specific treatment available, such as oral appliances, study models, tobacco cessation, home fluoride care, desensitizing agents, subgingival chemotherapeutics, nutritional counseling, and sealants (usually on elementary age children).

 Patient must receive appropriate pain control measures including topical and local.
 Anxiety reduction procedures using education, operator confidence and reassurance of the patient are required.
 Post-operative instructions must be provided.
 Documentation of pain control is evidenced in patient chart.

 - Appropriate instrumentation technique must be determined and employed for each patient to meet individual patient needs.